 Type: Linear Feel/Sound: Smooth and Quiet Actuation Force: 45g Bottom-Out Force: 80g Actuation Distance: 1.0mm Travel Distance: 3.2mm

-- Actuation Distance – this indicates at which point the switch is pressed down hard enough to translate information from keyboard to computer.
-Most switches will have an actuation point of around 2mm unless the switch is low-profile or speed, in which case the activation point is shorter.
+- Actuation Distance: this indicates at which point the stem is pressed down hard enough to translate information from keyboard to computer.
+Most options will have an actuation point of around 2mm unless it is low-profile or speed, in which case the activation point is shorter.
 This pressure point is measured in millimeters (mm).

-- Travel Distance – the travel distance of a switch is the distance from the top of the key (un-pressed) to the bottom of the key (when pressed all the way down.)
+- Travel Distance: The travel distance is the distance from the top of the key (un-pressed) to the bottom of the key (when pressed all the way down.)
 The point at which the switch is fully bottomed out is the end of the travel distance.
 It is also measured in millimeters (mm).

-- Lifespan – this refers to the number of keystrokes that can be made before the switch deviates from its factory conditions.
-Most switches will actually last longer than the lifespan, and many prefer the feel of a well-used switch to a brand new one.
-A well-used switch will often have a less scratchy feel and will have a better sound.
+- Lifespan: this refers to the number of keystrokes that can be pressed before it deviates from factory conditions.
+Most will actually last longer than the lifespan, and many prefer the feel of a well-used switch to a brand new one.

 The Anatomy of a Cherry MX Switch

-- Upper Housing: The upper housing rests on top of all the other switch components and hold everything together with four small clips.
-It’s possible to take apart a switch buy unclipping the plastic parts.
-The upper housing comes in two different styles on Cherry MX switches, either clear or a solid black plastic.
-If you have a switch with RGB lights, the clear housing will allow the light to shine through.
+- Upper Housing: The upper housing rests on top of all the other components and holds everything together with four small clips.
+It’s possible to take it apart by unclipping the plastic parts.
+The upper housing comes in two different styles on Cherry MXs, either clear or a solid black plastic.
+If you have RGB lights, the clear housing will allow the light to shine through.

-- Stem: The stem is the skeleton of the switch.
+- Stem: The stem is the skeleton of the design.
 This component moves the most and will glide up and down.
-After reaching a certain distance the stem will actuate the switch and register a keystroke.
+After reaching a certain distance the stem will actuate the key and register a keystroke.

-- Spring: The spring provides all of the resistance and can affect the overall stiffness of the switch.
-A heavy switch will have stiff spring and vice-versa.
+- Spring: The spring provides all of the resistance and can affect the overall stiffness.
+A heavy key will have stiff spring and vice-versa.
 A bent or twisted spring can cause a lot of extra pinging noise.

 - Lower Housing: The lower housing is what stores all of the complicated components.
-There is a metal leaf in this section of the switch which is responsible for the tactile bump/click of a switch.
-If this part is bent or damaged it can ruin the switch.
-On the underside of the switch is a few metal and plastic pins which get soldered to the PCB to secure the connection.
+There is a metal leaf in this section which is responsible for the tactile bump/click .
+If this part is bent or damaged it can ruin it.
+On the underside is a few metal and plastic pins which get soldered to the PCB to secure the connection.

-Now that we’ve gone over all of the different switches and the common lingo, let’s talk about how they compare to the competition.
+Now that we’ve gone over all of the different picks and the common lingo, let’s talk about how they compare to the competition.

-Cherry MX switches absolutely have the best quality standards and go through all sorts of rigorous testing.
-Their entire testing process is quite impressive.
-The switches are stress-tested in extreme temperatures and are pressed multiple times by a machine to validate how long they’ll keep their force curve.
+Cherry MXs absolutely have the best quality standards and go through all sorts of rigorous testing.
+Their entire testing process is quite impressive and are stress-tested in extreme temperatures and are pressed multiple times by a machine to validate how long they’ll keep their force curve.

-Cherry MX switches have a lifespan of 100 million keystrokes, which is bonkers.
-They double the lifespan of their competitors switches which usually is around 50 million.
+Cherry MXs have a lifespan of 100 million keystrokes, which is bonkers.
+They double the lifespan of their competitors which usually is around 50 million.

-And even after the 100 million keystrokes, the switches will usually still work, they will just feel slightly different.
+And even after the 100 million keystrokes, they will usually still work, they will just feel slightly different.
 Some enthusiasts actually prefer having a broken-in switch because they tend to feel smoother and less scratchy.

-From a quality standpoint, Cherry MX switches win hands-down.
+From a quality standpoint, Cherry MX wins hands-down.

 For feel and sound, however, there is a bit more competition.
-While Cherry MX switches are precisely toleranced, they do tend to feel scratchier than the competition.
+While Cherry MXs are precisely toleranced, they do tend to feel scratchier than the competition.
 In addition, they have a premium price which can double or triple the cost from other manufacturers.

 Whether you want a smoother feel or higher durability standards, it’s up to you what you value more.

-After purchasing a mechanical keyboard with Cherry MX switches there are a ton of cool mods you can do to improve the feel and sound of the switches.
+After purchasing a mechanical keyboard with Cherry MXs there are a ton of cool mods you can do to improve the feel and sound.

 Lubing your keyboard can be quite a project, so we’ll link to a few guides we have written on this process.
 Trust us, the difference is night and day.
-There are different techniques based on what tools you have available and if your keyboard is hot-swappable or not (can remove switches without desoldering).
+There are different techniques based on what tools you have available and if your keyboard is hot-swappable or not.

 Here are the guides:

-When switches and keyboards are manufactured there a slight deviations in the product that make the switches not fit perfectly snug.
-This can result in extra switch wobble and movement when typing.
+When keyboards are manufactured there a slight deviations in the product that make the switches not fit perfectly snug.
+This can result in extra wobble and movement when typing.

-To make your switches extra secure and stable, you can install switch film which will reduce the amount rattle and make them feel better as well.
+To make them extra secure and stable, you can install film which will reduce the amount rattle and make them feel better as well.
 We don’t have a guide on this process, so we’ll link you to a super helpful video.
-This process also requires you to open your switches up so we’ll show you our guide.
+This process also requires you to open them up so we’ll show you our guide.

 Should You Trust Our Opinions/Analysis?

-I’ve pretty much plastered you with everything I know about Cherry MX switches, which took a bit longer than expected.
+I’ve pretty much plastered you with everything I know about Cherry MX, which took a bit longer than expected.
 If you’ve read all this, how do you know you trust can me?

 Well, you don’t.
 I’m just some person on the internet talking about switches.
-However, I have tried hundreds of switches at this point, and I have all of the different Cherry MX switches sitting in front of me, so I know from personal experience how they feel and sound.
+However, I have tried hundreds of different options at this point, and I have all of the different Cherry MX’s sitting in front of me, so I know from personal experience how they feel and sound.

-We’ve also done our own independent testing of the different switch types and performed all of the switch modifications, so we can say from experience if they help or not.
+We’ve also done our own independent testing of the different switch types and performed all of the different modifications, so we can say from experience if they help or not.

-While I interjected my opinion in several places, there is no right or wrong “best Cherry MX switch”.
-It comes down to personal preference and what you plan on using the switch for.
-I just tried to remove the mystery and confusion surrounding the switches, so you can learn all of the subtle differences.
+While I interjected my opinion in several places, there is no right or wrong picks.
+It comes down to personal preference and what you plan on using it for.
+I just tried to remove the mystery and confusion surrounding the them, so you can learn all of the subtle differences.

 Well, that was a ton of information.
-We gave you a quick overview of Cherry MX switches, and broke down what a clicky, linear, and tactile switch is, along with more details of each individual switch.
-The main Cherry MX switch line up consists of: Red, Black, Brown, Clear, Grey, Blue, and Green.
+We gave you a quick overview of Cherry MX colors, and broke down what clicky, linear, and tactile means, along with more details of each individual option.
+The main Cherry MX lineup consists of: Red, Black, Brown, Clear, Grey, Blue, and Green.

-There are also specialty switches offered such as the Cherry MX Silent Red, and Silent Black, which are both awesome quiet options.
-In addition, you could get a speed or low-profile switch, which both have a shorter actuation distance to supposedly improve gaming reaction speeds (which we personally think is baloney).
+There are also specialty choices offered such as the Cherry MX Silent Red, and Silent Black, which are both awesome quiet options.
+In addition, you could get a speed or low-profile option, which both have a shorter actuation distance to supposedly improve gaming reaction speeds (which we personally think is baloney).

-Overall, Cherry MX switches are a great option if you’re looking for a long-lasting, incredibly durable switch, but they do slack a little when it comes to the overall feel and sound.
-In addition, they are quite pricey, so they are not the best switch for someone on a budget.
+Overall, Cherry MXs are a great option if you’re looking for a long-lasting, incredibly durable switch, but they do slack a little when it comes to the overall feel and sound.
+In addition, they are quite pricey, so they are not the best pick for someone on a budget.